 What does Magari mean in Italian?

 What does magari mean?
 Magari has a musical quality that rolls effortlessly off the tongue.
-Though there is no direct equivalent in English, magari encompasses a unique combination of hope and uncertainty.
+Although there is no direct equivalent in English, magari encompasses a unique combination of hope and uncertainty.
 It can express a desire or wish.
 It can also imply a highly positive affirmation.
 Or it can denote a sad minor tone with the “if only” sentiment echoing behind.

 Oh, the troublesome word magari.
 Its multiple meanings may test our patience.
 But fear not!
 This post will unveil its secrets!

-1. Magari can be used alone as an answer to express a desire or wish.
+1. Magari can be used alone as an answer to express a desire or wish!

 A solitary utterance of its syllables suffices to express a desire, an unfulfilled dream.